In Memory of Lawrence Del Monte Lyon

 I had 2 courses of meds for 6 and 9 months because they thought it came back after 2 years (rare but possible).
-At this point in time I was already completely disabled and off work and was put in to disability allowance.
+At this point in time, I was already completely disabled and off work and was put into disability allowance.
 5 years ago I got sicker again and was thinking that it would be impossible to have a third relapse to TB.
 So my specialist starting to search again.
 I was losing like 4 pounds per month and my wife and kids were very worried I would not survive this time.
-Again after a long period of testing my specialist decided he had to a bronchoscopy and see for himself what was going on.
-Xrays and scans showed bad scarring and other structural damage, but gave no further reasons or clues.
-After the scope I remember my specialist just saying to me you’re full of them and they’re all infected.
+Again after a long period of testing my specialist decided he had to do a bronchoscopy and see for himself what was going on.
+Xrays and scans showed bad scarring and other structural damage but gave no further reasons or clues.
+After the scope, I remember my specialist just saying to me you’re full of them and they’re all infected.

 But On the whole, I’m an optimistic life loving person who lives intensely if only on a square yard.
 I have 5 children 3 small grandchildren, a beautiful caring wife and refuse to be put in any corner.
 Respect and love people, teach what I have learned and fight for what I have.
 Despite knowing that I might not have a long time to go.
 Aspergillosis in all forms is a horrible disease and must be fought and preferably cured in the future.

 Sadly my dad passed away in August 2017.